 While the chicken is browning, add the diced pepper to the bowl of potato cubes and toss together with the remaining 1 tablespoon oil.

-Once the chicken has been removed from the pan, add the garlic and sauté for 30 seconds.
+Once the chicken has been removed from the pan, lower the heat and add the garlic.
+Sauté for 30 seconds.

-Now tip the potatoes and pepper into the pan, and sauté for a further 5 minutes, stirring occasionally.
+Then tip the potatoes and pepper into the pan, and sauté over a medium heat for a further 5 minutes, stirring occasionally.